MarcosRigel/MarcosRigel/README.md

 Hi, my name is Marcos Rigel, I'm form Brasil and i am study Computer Science at the Catholic University of Pernambuco.
 I am currently in the third period of the course and here I would like to show a little of my experience in my portfolio 🤓.

-🌎 **"It has become appallingly obvious that our technology has exceeded our humanity.
+🌎 **"It has become appallingly obvious that our technology has exceeded our humanity."
-by *Albert Einstein*"** 🌍
+by *Albert Einstein*** 🌍

 **⚡ Technologies**